 A few more photos and we jumped back in the car.
-I will skip what happened next (let’s just say you’d be reading for quite a while), but we’d connected with my mother’s friend and headed back to Terracina to spend the night there.
+We connected with my mother’s friend and headed back to Terracina to spend the night there.

 Now for that lovely pasta with seafood sauce recipe.
 It is such a simple recipe and tasted so much like the one in Sperlonga, I wouldn’t change anything.
-I actually made the recipe with half a pound of pasta, but I’ve put amounts for a full pound.
 I used frozen calamari, but if you prefer, use fresh or even make it a real “sugo di mare” and add scallops and/or shrimp, for example.
 Here’s my version of that pasta with seafood sauce.

 Paccheri con Sugo di Mare (Paccheri with Seafood Sauce)

 inspired by La Marina Pizzeria in Terracina, Italy

 - 2 1/2 tbsp extra virgin olive oil

 - 3 cloves of garlic, (2 crushed, one finely chopped)

 - 1 cup (8 oz) of tomato puree